matata86/HA-voice-assistant-script/README.md

-# HA Voice assist Custom Scripts
+# HA Voice Assist Custom Scripts

 This repository contains custom scripts for Home Assistant that extend its functionality.
-These scripts are designed to simplify and automate tasks such as controlling devices, managing calendars, and controlling a vacuum cleaner.
+These scripts are designed to simplify and automate tasks such as controlling devices, managing calendars, controlling a vacuum cleaner, and managing a to-do list, fully optimized for voice assistants.

 ---